Board of Directors and Staff

 Brenda is a Chartered Professional Accountant with extensive experience in the not-for-profit and public sector.
 As Executive Director, Finance and Chief Financial Officer of the Law Society of Ontario, she is responsible for the finance and facilities management division.
 Her career spans more than 30 years of varied experience in financial management, business leadership, and corporate strategy.

 When not working, Brenda volunteers her time focused on healthcare and opportunities to improve patient experience.
-She is an advisor on a couple Toronto area hospital committees focused on congestive heart failure and palliative care.
+She is an advisor on a couple of Toronto area hospital committees focused on congestive heart failure and palliative care.
 In addition to volunteering in this sector, she is a member of the Finance & Risk Management Committee at an independent school in Richmond Hill.

 LiRN Staff